dioxfile/Logic_Clock_Didatic_Tool/README.md

 * (2) After receiving the request from `Remote Process` prepare a response and append the time `T` from its own clock.
 * (3) `Local Process` receives the response at time `t1` and then sets its time to be `T + RTT/2, where RTT=t1-t0`.

 Therefore, to perform this calculation we use the ping program.
-Thus, the current application, `Local Process`, upon receiving the updated date/time from a remote application, executes the ping program on the remote application (e.g., `$ ping Remote IP`).
-Thus, ping returns the average `RTT` time (e.g., `rtt min/avg/max/mdev = 0.994/1.021/1.048/0.027 ms`) which is divided by two `(1.021ms/2)` and then added to the received date/time.
+Thus, the current application, `Local Process`, upon receiving the updated date/time from a remote application, executes the ping program in the direction of the remote application (e.g., `$ ping Remote IP`).
+Thus, ping returns the average `RTT` time (e.g., `rtt min/avg/max/mdev = 0.994/1.021/1.048/0.027 ms`) which is divided by two `(1.021ms/2)` and then added to the received date/time (`T + RTT/2`).
 That's why we call this method `RTT Ping Average`.
 ***********************************************************************************************

 # Possibles errors